Belcarra/pi_zero_connected/README.md

 4. Click on Sharing Tab
 5. Enable sharing and select the adapter that will share

+## VNC Screen Sharing

+To view the Raspbian desktop use one of the free VNC viewers.

+The RealVNC viewer works well. [*Download RealVNC*](https://www.realvnc.com/en/connect/download/viewer/windows/)

+## Serial Over USB

+To use the Serial over USB connection you will need to have a terminal program.

+Putty works reasonably well. [*Download Putty*](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-## Raspbian Gadget Setup
+## Raspbian Gadget Setup Summary

 To use the Gadget USB driver with configs setup the following needs to be done

-1. add dtoverlay=dwc2 to /boot/config.txt - this gets the correct USB Driver configured
+1. add module-load=dwc2 to cmdline.txt - this gets the dwc2 module loaded
-2. add module-load=dwc2 to cmdline.txt - this gets the dwc2 module loaded
+2. add dtoverlay=dwc2 to /boot/config.txt - this gets the correct USB Driver configured
 3. add libcomposite to /etc/modules - this gets the libcomposite driver loaded

+The pigadget.sh setup script implements stpes 2 and 3.